There are a range of myths around stopping smoking. There’s no truth behind them – don’t let them put you off stopping before you get started.

 Read more about help to stop

-Despite this popular myth it’s been proven that non-smokers usually have lower stress levels than smokers.
+It’s been proven that people who don’t smoke usually have lower stress levels than people who smoke.

 You may find you feel more relaxed after having a cigarette because: